by Texas Homesteader ~

 Cooking Spaghetti In The Instant Pot

-It will take a few minutes for the IP to come to pressure before sounding a tone indicating that pressure cooking has begun.
-It will cook for 8 short minutes before sounding another tone indicating it’s done.
+It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
+Then I just let it cook for 8 short minutes.

-I flip the switch to ‘venting’ and release all the pressure before carefully lifting the lid from the IP.
-It’s important to lift the lid away from you to avoid steam burns.
+When cooking time is up I flip the switch to ‘venting’ and release all the pressure before carefully removing the lid from the IP.

-Now I’ll warn ya, when you open the lid & peek inside the IP inner liner you may be initially concerned.
+Now I’ll warn ya, when you open the lid & peek inside the IP inner pan you may be initially concerned.
 Your spaghetti probably looks way too juicy.

 No worries y’all.
-Use a pair of tongs to fluff the pasta and just let it stay in the inner liner with the lid removed for about 10 minutes.
+Use a pair of tongs to fluff the pasta and just let it rest in the inner liner with the lid removed for about 10 minutes.

 I placed hearty servings of spaghetti into wide-rimmed bowls.

-The abundant oregano is usually still producing in my Edible Landscape.
-So I oftentimes harvest a small portion and mince the leaves to sprinkle over the top.
+When my oregano is still producing in my Edible Landscape I oftentimes harvest a small portion and mince the fresh leaves to sprinkle over the top.

 So if I’m adding cheese I’ll use grated Mozzarella or Monterrey jack cheese – but truth be told any white cheese will do here.